 The floor-standing keeps the heater slightly raised from the floor of the greenhouse.

 This is indeed a reliable heater that will last for several years.
 It’s inexpensive to operate compared to other brands, saving you a lot of money if you plan to use the heater continuously during the winter months.

 It’s easy to operate because it comes with two dials.
 One is for adjusting the thermostat, and the other is for heating and ventilation.

 The dial and the extra remote ensure accurate and effortless temperature control.

-The technology used for this heater makes sure that there are no temperature peaks because they result in wastage of energy.
+The technology used for this heater ensures no temperature peaks because they result in wastage of energy.
 It keeps the switching differential at a minimum for significant energy savings.

 This heater has a dual function.
 Therefore, you can use it in summer as well for air circulation.
-This air circulation is essential for the pollination of several vegetables and flowers in your greenhouse.
+This air circulation is essential for pollinating several vegetables and flowers in your greenhouse.

 The dimensions for the heater are 11 x 8 x 12.5 inches.
-Although it’s designed for heating greenhouses, because of the portability, you can use it in your garage, workshop, or storeroom.
+Although it’s designed for heating greenhouses, you can use it in your garage, workshop, or storeroom because of its portability.

 - UL approved digital thermostat

 - Easy to move with the top handle